As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Capsule size and count may be larger than some prefer
+• Tablet size may be large for some users

 Check Latest Price on Amazon